AshishAB96/Chat_Messanger/README.md

 # Chat_Messanger
-By Using the Concept of Socket Programming This Application is Design to Communiate Between The Client Application and Server Application
+By Using the Concept of Socket Programming This Application is Design to Communication Between The Client Application and Server Application